Arizona Suspends Uber's Self-Driving Vehicle Testing After Fatal Crash

 ICYMI: Governor @DougDucey's letter to the CEO of Uber suspending the company's ability to operate autonomous vehicles in #Arizona pic.twitter.com/qhYWyEsiiw— Daniel Scarpinato (@Scarpinato) March 27, 2018

-The local police chief initially called the incident "unavoidable" but sentiment quickly changed after the release of video of the crash.
+The local police chief initially called the incident "unavoidable," but sentiment quickly changed after the release of video of the crash.
 The video, which depicts both internal and external views of the Uber vehicle, shows the car's safety driver looking down away from the road as a pedestrian suddenly emerges into the headlights.

 The governor cited the video on Monday in both his letter and tweets about the crash.